-4-1-72 Biological Personnel
+72. Biological Personnel

-- (a) Biological personnel of the Colville Tribes may take and possess fish and game of all species for scientific, management and/or enhancement purposes, Provided, that such personnel: - (1) Obtain an identification card from the director; - (2) Keep a cumulative record of all fish and/or game taken, which shall be produced for inspection upon request by the director; - (b) Fish taken under the authority of this section are not to be sold or used by biological personnel for personal gain, but are to be disposed of only as directed by the director. - (c) Any attempt by biological personnel to circumvent this section or to abuse the privilege granted herein shall be grounds for immediate dismissal from employment with the Tribes.
+- (a) Biological personnel of the Colville Tribes may take and possess fish and game of all species for scientific, management, and/or enhancement purposes, provided, that such personnel: - (1) Obtain an identification card from the director; - (2) Keep a cumulative record of all fish and/or game taken, which shall be produced for inspection upon request by the director; - (3) The collection and use of fish and/or game is for a valid biological reason that is communicated with the personnel's chain of command and/or the Director. - (b) Fish taken under the authority of this section are not to be sold or used by biological personnel for personal gain, but are to be disposed of only as directed by the director.

+(c) Any attempt by biological personnel to circumvent this section or to abuse the privilege granted herein shall be grounds for immediate dismissal from employment with the Tribes pursuant to the employee policy manual in effect at the time of the violation.